dsarajlic/dotfiles/README.md

 ## What’s in here?

-* vimrc: vim look/feel
+* .vimrc: vim look/feel
+* .config/nvim/init.vim: neovim setup
-* zshrc: ZSH aliases and how to use them
+* .zshrc: ZSH aliases and how to use them
-* gitconfig: toggle different profiles (primarily to note commits)
+* .gitconfig: toggle different profiles (primarily to note commits)
-* bash_profile: typically where I note my ENV variables
+* .bash_profile: typically where I note my ENV variables
+* .tmux.conf: tmux config file

 Finally, I use apply-dotfiles.sh as a way of quickly sym linking from Google Drive to the computer I'm using.
 Effectively making me system agnostic.